American Printing House for the Blind: Federal funding

 Because printing books in raised letters could never be commercially successful, federal support was sought to assure a permanent printing fund.
 A bill was drawn up and presented to the 45th Congress.
 An Act to Promote the Education of the Blind became a law on March 3, 1879.
 The American Printing House for the Blind was designated as the official source of educational texts and aids for legally blind students throughout the country—a mandate that continues to the present.

 Federal funding created new demands for embossed books and the Printing House soon outgrew its rooms at the Kentucky School for the Blind.
 APH Trustees purchased land adjacent to the school where, in 1883, a building was erected to house the growing operations of APH.
 The current APH facility is still located on the same site and occupies nearly a city block.
 APH employs over 300 people.

 In the remaining years of the 19th century, the APH production of embossed books increased dramatically, growing from a 15-page publications catalog in 1894 to a 100-page listing ten years later.
 The first books had been produced in several different kinds of embossed codes and alphabets.
 Gradually, these systems were phased out in favor of braille.
 APH printed its first braille books—several readers and children's books—in 1893.

 Improvements were continually sought for a better stereograph, a faster press—anything that would lower the cost of embossed book production.
 Catalog offerings were basic braille slates, writing guides, maps, spelling frames, etc.

 In the twentieth century APH continued its efforts to provide accessible materials to help blind people become independent.
 Publication of the braille edition of Reader's Digest in 1928 provided blind readers with the first popular magazine available in braille.

-The magazine is currently sent to over 1,200 blind readers nationwide.
+Currently, school districts can purchase products with federal quota funds managed by Ex-Officio Trustees.
+These funds were established through the 1879 Act to Promote the Education of the Blind, and Congress votes annually on how much money to set aside for this purpose.

 Talking Books

 In 1936, the APH recording studio and record production department were established and production of Talking Books began.
 The first recorded weekly magazine, the Talking Book edition of Newsweek, was introduced in 1959 and the first recorded encyclopedia, the Talking World Book, in 1981.
 Flexible records were first produced in 1970 and cassette tapes in 1973.
-Today, APH produces over two million cassette tapes annually.
+Today, APH's Talking Book Studio records about 1,000 talking books for the National Library Service for the Blind and Print Disabled ever year alongside many other audio description projects.